yilany/remote-collab/Tutorials/Markdown.md

 ## What is Markdown?

 Markdown is a lightweight text formatting syntax which makes it very easy to add basic styling to plain text documents.
 In fact, the document you are reading right now is written in Markdown.

+You can identify Markdown files in the wild by their `.md` suffix.

 If you are viewing this document on Github, you should see a menu like this above: